 However, where a film is selected for a festival berth, a DCP or a 35mm print will need to be made available for the official screenings.
 The festival currently does not screen films in any other formats.
 The costs of preparing screening prints or DCPs must be met by the film's producer (or appropriate representative).

-For shorts, only those selected for the short film competition must have a print or DCP.
-Shorts in the Short Film Corner are only accepted in digital format, and for Cinéfondation films, the Festival de Cannes works closely with the respective schools to arrange the best screening format for selected films.
+For shorts, only those selected for the short film competition must have a 35mm print or DCP.
+Shorts in the Short Film Corner are only accepted (and screened) in a digital format anyway, and for Cinéfondation, the Festival de Cannes works closely with the respective film schools to arrange the best screening format for selected films.

 Find Out More >